 Boat in Niagara Falls

-Thinkwell Studio Montreal Used 23 Projectors ship G100 to bring the visual and auditory experience to life ‘Currents: Niagara's Power Transformed’ of Niagara Parks Power Station.
+Thinkwell Studio Montreal uses 23 projectors Barco G100 to bring the visual and auditory experience to life 'Currents: Niágara’s Power Transformed’ from the Niagara Parks Power Station.

-the Niagara Falls are a natural wonder found on the border between the United States and Canada, with parks on both sides of the Niagara River.
-On the Ontario side, the park has the world's largest collection of decommissioned hydroelectric power plants.
+Las Niagara Falls They are a natural wonder located on the border between the United States and Canada, with parks on both sides of the Niagara River.
+On the Ontario side, the park has the world's largest collection of decommissioned hydroelectric plants.

-One of these ancient plants, Niagara Parks Power Station, has been turned into an attraction where visitors enjoy a visual and auditory experience called Currents: Niagara's Power Transformed.
+One of these ancient plants, Niagara Parks Power Station, has been converted into an attraction where visitors enjoy a visual and auditory experience called Currents: Niágara’s Power Transformed.

-This multimedia experience allows visitors to step back in time and visualize the region's distant geological history., when the falls were first created at the end of the last ice age more than 12.000 years.
+This multimedia experience allows visitors to go back in time and visualize the distant geological history of the region, when the falls were first created at the end of the last ice age more than 12.000 years.

-The audiovisual show, immersive and interactive, transports visitors to the modern era, where they can see how these plants transformed the raw energy of the falls into electrical energy., how it brought industrialization and growth to the area.
+The audiovisual show, immersive and interactive, transports visitors to the modern era, where you can see how these plants transformed the raw energy of the falls into electrical energy, how industrialization and growth brought to the area.

 Boat in Niagara Falls